amithendin/sequencetree/README.md

-# Sequence Tree Collection
+# Sequence Tree
-### a collection for read and write storage of sequential data
+### a data structure for read and write storage of sequential data

-This is an implementation in rust of the establish collection named [trie](https://en.wikipedia.org/wiki/Trie#:~:text=In%20computer%20science%2C%20a%20trie,from%20a%20dictionary%20or%20set).
+This is an implementation in rust of the establish data structure named [trie](https://en.wikipedia.org/wiki/Trie#:~:text=In%20computer%20science%2C%20a%20trie,from%20a%20dictionary%20or%20set).

 #### Intro
-This collection that allows to store data using a key that is a sequence (such as string) and fetch then corresponding value to that key at a time that is relative to the length of the key and the amount of similar keys that already exist in the tree
+This data structure that allows to store data using a key that is a sequence (such as string) and fetch then corresponding value to that key at a time that is relative to the length of the key and the amount of similar keys that already exist in the tree

-This collection is meant to provide an alternative to hashtables which relay on a hash functions to convert the sequence to a place in an array.
+This data structure is meant to provide an alternative to hashtables which relay on a hash functions to convert the sequence to a place in an array.

 #### Hashtables